Tomek4861/RPi-Email-Notifier/README.md

 ## Overview

 This project is an **email notification system** for **Raspberry Pi** with an **OLED SSD1331 display**.
-It displays emails on a compact screen and provides sound and LED alerts for new messages.
-Users can browse unread emails using buttons and a rotary encoder.
+Displays new emails on an OLED screen with sound and LED notifications.
+Users can navigate unread messages using buttons and a rotary encoder.

 ## Features